 He seemed resolved to be arrested, but he did not go quietly.
 He was small; his violence was anything but.

-Still, she was anxious, nervous, afraid.
-This was a dangerous man.
-She would need to be strong and trust in her faith.
 She slipped her hand into her pocket and felt the little book that she kept there, always.
 In it were the words and guidance and the strength that she needed.

 “Excuse me?”
 She said, startled.